Tezpur University: Accommodation

-There is also a married-scholars hostel, which is at present serving as a makeshift accommodation for newly recruited faculty of the university.
+There is also a married-scholars hostel, which is at presently serving as a makeshift accommodation for newly recruited faculty of the university.

 Communications

 E-Rickshaw, the chief mode of public transport in and around Tezpur, runs between Tezpur University and Tezpur city.
 There is an ASTC bus utility between the university and the ASTC bus stand located at the heart of Tezpur city near the State Bank of India (Main Branch).
 ASTC and private buses run daily between Tezpur and some other major places like Guwahati (ISBT, Lokhra), Bongaigaon, North Lakhimpur, Dibrugarh, Tinsukia, etc. 20-seater cabs ply between Tezpur and Paltan Bazaar, Guwahati.
 Dekargaon Railway Station offers a link between Tezpur and to other parts of Assam.
-Travelers can also opt for flying to and from Tezpur where the nearest airport - Tezpur Airport provides air link with Kolkata and Silchar.
+Travelers can also opt for flying to and from Tezpur where the nearest airport - Tezpur Airport provides air link with Guwahati Kolkata and Silchar.
 For other destinations, the nearest airport is the Lokapriya Gopinath Bordoloi International Airport at Guwahati.

 Organisation and administration

 Schools and departments

-The university has four schools of studies which are divided into 27 departments and additional centers and cells.
+The university has five schools of studies which are divided into 27 departments and additional centers and cells.